 - The action is a result of the gear turning the flywheel via the car’s starter.
 The motion results in a motor rotation causing the vehicle to start.

-However, even though push-starting your modern automatic vehicle might be impossible, there are other alternatives.
+Even though push-starting your modern automatic vehicle might be impossible, there are other alternatives.

 Jump-Starting Using Another Vehicle’s Battery